Published

 When can you travel with a newborn baby?

-The guidelines vary depending on your mode of travel.
-For road trips, there aren't strict rules regarding the age of the newborn.
-If you're flying, the American Academy of Pediatrics (AAP) suggests waiting until your baby is at least two months old.
-This precaution is due to the higher likelihood of exposure to germs during air travel.
-By two months, babies have typically received their first round of vaccinations.
+Guidelines depend on the mode of travel.
+For road trips, there are no strict age restrictions for newborns.
+However, if you’re flying, the American Academy of Pediatrics (AAP) recommends waiting until your baby is at least two months old due to the increased risk of exposure to germs during air travel.
+By two months, babies have received their first round of vaccinations.

-No matter how you're traveling, it's important to remember that newborns have developing immune systems and are more prone to catching germs or illnesses.
-Make sure to wash your hands frequently, especially before touching your baby's hands or face.
+Regardless of how you're traveling, newborns have a developing immune system and are more susceptible to germs and illnesses.
+Wash your hands frequently, especially before touching your baby's hands or face.

 Feeding essentials: